alt3/cakebox/docs/sources/quickstart.md

 ## Windows users

-Windows users should additionally install the [Git Bash](http://git-scm.com/downloads) and use it to run the commands in this documentation.
+Windows users should additionally install [Git Bash](http://git-scm.com/downloads) and are assumed to be using it to run the commands in this documentation.

 ## Installation